regan-sarwas/npmap.js/API.md

 ## <a name="layers">Layers</a>

-Layers can be added to a map via either the `baseLayers` or `overlays` configs.
+Layers can be added to a map via the `baseLayers` and/or `overlays` configs.

 Only one baseLayer can be visible at a time.
+If multiple baseLayers are specified, the first baseLayer will be visible when the map initializes. [baseLayer preset](#baseLayer) strings are supported in the `baseLayers` property.

 Multiple overlays can be visible at the same time.

-If adding a layer via the `baseLayers` config, [baseLayer preset](#baseLayer) strings are supported.
+Overlays will be added to the map in the order they are specified in the `overlays` property, and will display from bottom-to-top on the map.

 _Example (Bootstrap)_:

     var NPMap = {
-      ...
+      div: 'map',
       baseLayers: [
         'bing-aerial'
       ],